jaimerobles1/configure-ad/README.md

 <h2>High-Level Deployment and Configuration</h2>

-- Enable ICMPv4 to allow ping between Domain Controller and Client on the local Windows Firewall
+- Enable ICMPv4 on the local Windows Firewall
-- Step 2
+- Installation and Configuration of Active Directory
 - Step 3
 - Step 4